vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/page.md

 ## Custom container Class

 By default, each page is rendered in a `div` with class `theme-container`.
-If you need to apply some special styles to specific pages, you can additionally specify a class name by setting `containerClass` in frontmatter
+To apply some special styles to specific pages, you can additionally specify a class name by setting `containerClass` in frontmatter

 ```md
 ---